 Running Start is an educational partnership between WVC and the high schools.
 Running Start was created by the Washington State Legislature to expand educational options for high school students.
-Running Start students may have to pay for some credits depending on their course load.
+Running Start students are responsible for quarterly fees.
 See the Running Start website for details, wvc.edu/runningstart.
-Note: WVC recommends that students entering the Running Start program use the application form designed for this program.
-The online application process does not have a way to designate a student as a Running Start student and applying online could cause a delay in processing their application.